 Adell said that he felt "something tug on that left side", and will undergo testing in the next few days.
 He will likely not be in the lineup Sunday, but luckily gets the All-Star break to recover.
 It's unclear if he will be forced to miss any games after the break.

 The Angels optioned OF Jo Adell to Triple-A Salt Lake Saturday.

 Adell was taking the roster spot of Hunter Renfroe, who returning from the paternity list Saturday.
 The 24-year-old went 1-for-3 with a solo home run and a walk in the lone game he played while he was up with the Angels.

-Angels outfielder Jo Adell is not in the lineup for the team's matchup against the Oakland Athletics Tuesday.
+Angels outfielder Jo Adell is in the starting lineup Thursday versus the Cubs.

 Adell was promoted from the minors on Wednesday and will get into the starting lineup Thursday versus Cubs left-hander Drew Smyly.
 The former top prospect has scuffled to a .215 average with 15 homers in 161 MLB contests and hit .278 with 18 homers, four stolen bases, and a .958 OPS across 55 games at Triple-A this season.